dr-jts/crunchyblog/pgfs-cql/index.md

-# Filtering pg_featureserv results with CQL
+# Filtering results with CQL in pg_featureserv

 The goal of [`pg_featureserv`](https://github.com/CrunchyData/pg_featureserv) is to provide easy and efficient access to [PostGIS](https://postgis.net/) data from web clients.